-Are also a common.
-In cases like these, it is believed that the “shunt” is formed when the fetus is still in the womb.
+They are also common.
+In cases like these, the “shunt” is believed to be formed when the fetus is still in the womb.
 The primary cause for this to occur seems to be linked to what is called the Ductus Venosa.

 The Ductus Venosa…

-Is a blood vessel that the embryo grows to allow oxygenated blood from the mother to bypass the liver.
-In dogs with Portosystemic Shunt (or PSS) this vein never truly dissipates and blood flow is forever altered.
+It is a blood vessel that the embryo grows to allow oxygenated blood from the mother to bypass the liver.
+This vein never truly dissipates in dogs with Portosystemic Shunt (or PSS), and blood flow is forever altered.
 Of course, this can only happen with the congenital variant of this condition.

-Is another known cause for the development of shunts and occurs when the shunt vessel or portal vessel completely bypasses the liver entirely.this is known as a microvascular Dysplasia.
+It is another known cause for the development of shunts and occurs when the shunt or portal vessel completely bypasses the liver.
+This is known as microvascular Dysplasia.

 The problem with all…

-Of these different types of “shunts” is that your dog’s blood isn’t filtered properly or sufficiently by the liver allowing excess toxins to remain within the blood stream.
-And, when these toxins reach the brain your dog will begin to display hepatic symptoms.
+Of these different types of “shunts,” is that your dog’s blood isn’t filtered sufficiently or adequately by the liver allowing excess toxins to remain within the bloodstream.
+And when these toxins reach the brain, your dog will display hepatic symptoms.

 - Strange or unusual behavior,

-- Head pressing (you may witness your dog pushing his or her head against walls or other objects),
+- Head pressing (you may witness your dog pushing their head against walls or other objects),

-There are known to be two variants of shunt – one where the portal vessels go around the liver (extrahepatic) and another where they go through it, but do not exchange contaminated blood.
-The former of these is common in smaller dogs while the latter is likely in bigger breeds.
-Mixed breed dogs cannot be accounted for either.
+There are two variants of shunt – one where the portal vessels go around the liver (extrahepatic) and another where they go through it but do not exchange contaminated blood.
+The former is common in smaller dogs, while the latter is likely in more giant breeds.
+Mixed-breed dogs cannot be accounted for either.

-Bear in mind that if you are the proud owner of a mongrel they may well be congenitally predisposed towards this condition without your knowledge.
+Bear in mind that if you are a mongrel’s proud owner, they may well be congenitally predisposed towards this condition without your knowledge.